Beta Particles - A Definition

 Conclusion

-Beta particles are high-energy electrons or positrons emitted during certain types of radioactive decay, with unique properties that make them valuable in various applications.
+Beta particles are high-energy electrons or positrons emitted during certain types of radioactive decay.
+Their unique properties make them valuable in various applications.

-The discovery of beta particles by Henri Becquerel has paved the way for their use in fields such as medical imaging, cancer therapy, industrial applications, and research.
+Henri Becquerel's discovery of beta particles has paved the way for their use in fields such as medical imaging, cancer therapy, industrial applications, and research.

 Continued advancements in beta particle technology are expected to expand their potential applications further and contribute to advancements in diverse fields of science and technology.